redbeat3000/README.md/README.md

 ## 💾 About Me

-I'm a first-year BSc Microprocessor Technology and Instrumentation student at the University of Nairobi.
-I build futuristic software, automate workflows, and explore AI, IoT, and blockchain.
+Hi, I’m **Blessing Hamisi** – a passionate tech explorer and AI enthusiast.
+I build futuristic software solutions across **AI, cybersecurity, blockchain, Rust, Web3, Embedded Systems, and IoT**.
+I love automating workflows, developing mobile and web apps, and turning complex ideas into real-world products.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/blessing-hamisi-0847412a4/) to follow my journey and projects.

 ---